 Move: Move a file or folder using drag and drop.

 Go to the File Manager and click the File Upload link to transfer files to the server.
-Use the navigation icon Insertin to select the destination directory.
-Alternatively, you can click the navigation icon directly at the desired folder in order to upload there directly.
+Use the navigation icon Insert into and select the destination directory.
+Alternatively, you can click the navigation icon at the desired folder in order to upload there directly.

 You can also activate DropZone in the user settings.

 In both cases, the File Manager checks the size of the file to be transferred during upload, and - if it is an image

 Note that you can only upload the file types that you have specified in the back end settings under “Allowed upload file types”.

 If you upload a file to a folder where there is a file with the same name already, the existing file will be updated, keeping the existing UUID.
 This way you may update existing files without having to reassign the file in any content element etc.